propfeds/lemmas-garden/README.md

 # Lemma's Garden

-> Last night, Lemma swept away the leaves and rubbles on her old garden.
+> Last night, she swept away the fallen leaves on her old garden.
 >
 > You are her first student in a long while.

 Welcome to Lemma's Garden, an idle botanical theory built on the workings of Lindenmayer systems.
-Reminisce the story of Lemma, a retired teacher, and her late partner, as she rambles about things already long passed.
+Reminisce the story of a retired teacher as she rambles about things long passed.

 ## Installation